|

 Begin broken variable-item (or “tagged”) list.
 Each item

-should supply its own mark.
-The line is always broken
+is expected to supply its own mark.
+The line is always

-after the mark; contrast VL.
-A text-indent argument
+broken after the mark; contrast VL. text-indent sets the

-the indentation of the current list to the mark.
-A third
+the current list indentation to the mark.
+A third argument

 list.